hirrra/resellrabbit/_posts/2021-05-01-source-inventory.md

 ### You can't rely only on brand

 I know, this sounds contradictory to my last point.
 What I mean by this is even though you find an item with a high brand name recognition, it doesn't mean that people will want to buy that category of item or style.
-For example, a J Crew jumpersuit will likely sell faster and at a higher price than a pair of J Crew flats.
+For example, a J. Crew jumpersuit will likely sell faster and at a higher price than a pair of J. Crew flats.
 You need to take into consideration if the certain style of the item is on-trend or if it's too dated.

 ### Yet sometimes things that are in style will sell fast regardless of brand